suparna71/Calc/README.md

 # Calc
-Calculator using H C J
+Calculator using HTML, CSS, JavaScript.
+Also I will include java for the logic purpose.